allegroai/clearml-docs/docs/clearml_agent.md

 Self hosted [ClearML Server](deploying_clearml/clearml_server.md) comes by default with a services queue.
 By default, the server is open and does not require username and password, but it can be [password protected](deploying_clearml/clearml_server_security#user-access-security).
-In case it is password protected the services agent will need to be configured with server credentials (associated with a user).
+In case it is password-protected, the services agent will need to be configured with server credentials (associated with a user).

 To do that, set these environment variables on  the ClearML Server machine with the appropriate credentials:
 ```